- Identify the macronutrients needed by prokaryotes, and explain their importance

 The Ways in Which Prokaryotes Obtain Energy

-Prokaryotes are classified both by the way they obtain energy, and by the carbon source they use for producing organic molecules.
-These categories are summarized in Table 22.3.
-Prokaryotes can use different sources of energy to generate the ATP needed for biosynthesis and other cellular activities.
+Prokaryotes can use different sources of energy to assemble macromolecules from smaller molecules.
 Phototrophs (or phototrophic organisms) obtain their energy from sunlight.
-Phototrophs trap the energy of light using chlorophylls, or in a few cases, bacterial rhodopsin.
-(Rhodopsin-using phototrophs, oddly, are phototrophic, but not photosynthetic, since they do not fix carbon.)
 Chemotrophs (or chemosynthetic organisms) obtain their energy from chemical compounds.
 Chemotrophs that can use organic compounds as energy sources are called chemoorganotrophs.
-Those that can use inorganic compounds, like sulfur or iron compounds, as energy sources are called chemolithotrophs.
+Those that can also use inorganic compounds as energy sources are called chemolitotrophs.

 The Ways in Which Prokaryotes Obtain Carbon

-Prokaryotes not only can use different sources of energy, but also different sources of carbon compounds.
+Prokaryotes not only can use different sources of energy but also different sources of carbon compounds.
+Recall that organisms that are able to fix inorganic carbon are called autotrophs.
 Autotrophic prokaryotes synthesize organic molecules from carbon dioxide.
 In contrast, heterotrophic prokaryotes obtain carbon from organic compounds.
 To make the picture more complex, the terms that describe how prokaryotes obtain energy and carbon can be combined.
-Thus, photoautotrophs use energy from sunlight, and carbon from carbon dioxide and water, whereas chemoheterotrophs obtain both energy and carbon from an organic chemical source.
-Chemolithoautotrophs obtain their energy from inorganic compounds, and they build their complex molecules from carbon dioxide.
-Finally, prokaryotes that get their energy from light, but their carbon from organic compounds, are photoheterotrophs.
+Thus, photoautotrophs use energy from sunlight, and carbon from carbon dioxide and water, whereas chemoheterotrophs obtain energy and carbon from an organic chemical source.
+Chemolitoautotrophs obtain their energy from inorganic compounds, and they build their complex molecules from carbon dioxide.
 The table below (Table 22.3) summarizes carbon and energy sources in prokaryotes.

 |Carbon and Energy Sources in Prokaryotes|